Can the Urine of Pregnant Women Help with Weight Loss?

 Since the publication of his book, dozens of researchers have attempted to test Dr. Simeons theories in the hope that he may have discovered a revolutionary new weight loss program and determine the underlying cause of the obesity "disorder."
 Unfortunately, that's not what happened.

 In the 1970s, several studies compared two groups of people.
 Both were on an extremely low-calorie diet.
 One group got hCG injections and the other did not.
 What they found out was bad news.

 In 1976 the American Journal of Clinical Nutrition published a study titled, Ineffectiveness of human chorionic gonadotropin in weight reduction: a double-blind study.
 The researchers concluded that, "There was no statistically significant difference in the means of the two groups... hCG does not appear to enhance the effectiveness of a rigidly imposed regimen for weight reduction."

-February of 1977 the Archives of Internal Medicine published the study, Human chorionic gonadotropin (hCG) treatment of obesity.
-They said that, "hCG has no effects on chemical and hormonal parameters measured and offers no advantage over calorie restriction in promoting weight loss."
+In February of 1977, the Archives of Internal Medicine published the study, Human chorionic gonadotropin (hCG) treatment of obesity.
+They said that "hCG has no effects on chemical and hormonal parameters measured and offers no advantage over calorie restriction in promoting weight loss."